-Central American migrants debate route to US border, options
+Central American migrants in Mexico want buses to US border

 “It is not fair that the good ones pay for the sinners,” Mendez said of fears that gang members are coming with the caravan.

-On Wednesday, Christopher Gascon, the Mexico representative for the International Organization for Migration, estimated there are about 6,000 migrants at the Jesus Martinez sports complex in Mexico City and maybe another 4,000 in caravans that are working their way through southern Mexico.
+Christopher Gascon, the Mexico representative for the International Organization for Migration, estimated there are perhaps another 4,000 in caravans that are working their way through southern Mexico.

 But some migrants had been visiting the organization’s tent asking about how they can return home.

-“They perhaps didn’t have a very clear idea of what they faced,” Gascon said.
-On Wednesday night, a bus left from Mexico City to return 40 and 50 people to their countries of origin.
+On Wednesday night, a bus left from Mexico City to return 37 people to their countries of origin.

-Meanwhile, other migrants were focusing on the daunting task of reaching the U.S. border and presenting asylum requests there.
-The U.S. elections occupied only a small part of their thoughts.

-Nora Torres, a 53-year-old Honduran, anxiously asked a reporter: “How did he (Trump) do?
-Did he do well or poorly?”

-Torres had run a small restaurant but closed it because gangs were demanding too much protection money.
+Nora Torres, clutching a Styrofoam cup of tea, was rethinking everything.
+A day earlier she had been committed to at least reaching a Mexican border city where she heard there were good-paying jobs.
+But Thursday she said she was thinking of returning to her hometown of Puerto Cortes, Honduras.

+“Spending so much time in one place makes me desperate,” said Torres.

 In the stadium, hundreds of Mexico City employees and even more volunteers helped sort donations and direct migrants toward food, water, diapers and other basics.
-Migrants searched through piles of donated clothes and grabbed boxes of milk for children.
+Migrants searched through piles of clothes and grabbed boxes of milk for children.

 Darwin Pereira, a 23-year-old construction worker from Olanchito, Honduras, left his country with his wife and son, 4, for the very simple reason that “there is no work there.”

-Pereira, who still wears the same cheap plastic sandals he left Honduras with a month ago, said he has a novel approach to getting into the United States.
+Pereira, who still wears the same cheap plastic sandals he left Honduras with a month ago, thought about what he would do if he met the U.S. president.

 “If I meet Donald Trump, I am going to cry.
 I will cry because there is nothing else to do,” he said.